 Student loans typically range from federal direct loans to private student loans.
 Federal loans include three types: Direct subsidized, direct unsubsidized and PLUS loans.
 Loans may also be different based on who may obtain them.
 Some may be private loans.
 Some may be backed by the United States federal government.
 Some may be only available to those who have a demonstrated financial need.

-Commercial loan lenders may still be a viable option.
+Commercial loan lenders may still be a viable option when you apply for student loans.
 They tend to offer competitively low interest rates.
 They are typically often readily available to borrowers.
 Students typically do not have to have a very impressive credit score to obtain them.
 They may be also versatile enough to cover many costs.
 However, these loans may be a bit different.
 They do require full underwriting process.
 That means the bank has to have some credit history.
 Often, just not having a bad credit history is worthwhile.

 Some commercial loans typically require borrowers to have a cosigner for the loan application.
 That happens if the student does not have any income.
 It may also occur if the student has no credit score.
 Loan terms may vary widely.
 Some lenders may be much more lenient in these areas than others.

 Here are some types of student loans to consider.
 Each is a bit different but all are worth taking a closer look at for college students.
 First, consider available federal student loans.

 This type of federal student loan is typically available to students who have financial need.
 The interest rates are lowest.
 It is only available to those who may prove they need the funds, though.